The Starborn Codex: Entry V

 Ember’s jaw tightened.
 For a moment, the firelight caught the scar that ran from the crown of her shoulder to the hollow of her throat.

 It was deep – still a raw, angry red.
-The kind of wound that shouldn't have been survived.
+The kind of wound that should not have been survived.

 His eyes flickered once across the wound.